This information is only relevant to employers and employees in the WA state industrial relations system.

 - a reversion to pre-parental leave working arrangements.

-If you are unsure whether you are in the state system, please visit the Guide to who is in the WA state system page or contact Wageline.
+If you are unsure whether you are in the state system, please visit the Which system of employment law applies page or contact Wageline.

 Returning to work on a modified basis